 Presbyterians of the Past

-Laura Ingalls Wilder-Pioneer Girl,
+Review, Laura Ingalls Wilder-Pioneer Girl, Pamela Smith Hill

-Pioneer Girl, the original narrative of Laura Ingalls Wilder’s personal story covers sixteen years of her memories from the time she was two years old until she was eighteen.
-This personal story tells about the Ingalls family as it struggled to survive through the difficulties of prairie life and its frequent relocations for better opportunities.
-Even though the television series, Little House on the Prairie, portrayed a long and stable residence in Walnut Grove, the Ingalls instead lived briefly in Kansas, Missouri, Wisconsin, Minnesota, Iowa, and the Dakota Territory.
+Pioneer Girl is the original narrative of Laura Ingalls Wilder’s personal story from the time she was two years old until she was eighteen.
+Her narrative tells about the Ingalls family as it struggled to survive through the difficulties of prairie life and their frequent relocations for better opportunities.
+Even though the television series, Little House on the Prairie, portrayed a long and stable residence in Walnut Grove, the Ingalls actually lived briefly in Kansas, Missouri, Wisconsin, Minnesota, Iowa, and the Dakota Territory.
 Laura described her family in loving terms as they all worked hard together.
 The Bible was read and prayers were said in their home, and they faithfully attended the Congregational Church in town, or they listened to the minister in other facilities if a church building was not in the area.
 There are many interesting stories in Pioneer Girl, but three in particular impressed this reviewer.

 Join the Mailing List